Regional Growth Programme

 Individual action plans have been developed for each, which include barriers for success and those needing to be involved.

-Successful implementation of these action plans will require true regional ownership and leadership, including the need to be agile as work progresses.
+Successful implementation of these action plans has required true regional ownership and leadership, including the need to be agile as work progresses.
 The RGS is a revolutionary platform on which to sustainably develop the Bay of Plenty region, in partnership between government and the region.

 Progress on other opportunities not listed in the Action Plan will continue as business as usual through existing Bay of Connections action groups or relevant economic development agencies.